Shekinah2024/DSA-Capstone-Project/README.md

 Shofoluwe before he handed the data to you.

 We are to analyse the company data and generate insights that the Palmoria management team would need to address.
-[Click Here](https://drive.google.com/file/d/1QOPMsNhd6Z56XGuYfOe6FumsQpp1Kz1z/view?usp=sharing)
+[Click Here](https://drive.google.com/file/d/1QOPMsNhd6Z56XGuYfOe6FumsQpp1Kz1z/view?usp=sharing) to view.